kubermatic-labs/gman/README.md

 2020/06/25 19:01:38 ✓ Organization successfully synchronized.
 ```

-- The users, groups and org units - that are present in Gsuite, but not in config file - are automatically deleted:
+- The users, groups and org units - that are present in GSuite, but not in config file - are automatically deleted:

 ```bash
 $ gman -config myconfig.yaml -confirm